taeckyung/BiTTA/README.md

     $ cd .                               #project root
     $ mkdir pretrained_weights           #create blank directory for pre-trained weights

 We prepare the pre-trained and fine-tuned model for adaptation at [Google Drive link](https://drive.google.com/drive/folders/1gJt0uRVQRVML-kk6aLgLFLMFxnUJ-k4y?usp=sharing).
+We plan to update weights in HuggingFace.
 Make sure that the pre-trained and fine-tuned model files are in the `./pretrained_weights` folder:
 ```
 BiTTA